scar1377/be-nc-news-sza/README.md

 ### **Connecting to different PostgreSQL databases**

-In order to use `node-postgres` to connect to different databases, we need to duplicate the .env file twice.
-Duplicate the `.env-example` once and rename it to `.env.test` and duplicate the original file again and rename it `.env.development`.
+In order to use `node-postgres` to connect to different databases, we need two .env files.
+Duplicate the `.env-example` and rename both of them to `.env.test` and `.env.development`.

-in `.env.development` please insert
+in `.env.development`

 ```
-PGDATABASE=test_database_name
+PGDATABASE=development_database_name
 ```

-in `.env.test` please insert
+in `.env.test`

 ```
 PGDATABASE=test_database_name